-DBS Disclosures are only requested after a thorough risk assessment has indicated that one is both proportionate and relevant to the programme concerned, i.e. programmes which involve working with children and/or young or vulnerable people.
+DBS Disclosures are only requested after a thorough risk assessment has indicated that one is both proportionate and relevant to the course concerned, i.e. courses which involve working with children and/or young or vulnerable people.
 Applicants are informed via

-Cardiff Metropolitan University's website, prospectus and offer conditions that they are required to carry out an enhanced disclosure with the DBS before they are accepted onto the programme.
-Applicants for these programmes are sent information concerning the DBS Disclosure process, including all the necessary procedures that have to be undertaken, once an offer has been made.
+Cardiff Metropolitan University's website, prospectus and offer conditions that they are required to carry out an enhanced disclosure with the DBS before they are accepted onto the course.
+Applicants for these courses are sent information concerning the DBS Disclosure process, including all the necessary procedures that have to be undertaken, once an offer has been made.

 Unless the nature of the position allows Cardiff Metropolitan University to ask questions about your entire criminal record we only ask about “unspent” convictions as defined in the Rehabilitation Offenders Act 1974.